 - a.
-The thesis should be on A4 size paper and the text must be in 12pt font with one-and-a-half line spacing. - b.
+It is recommended that the thesis be on A4 size paper and the text be in 12pt font with one-anda-half line spacing. - b.
 Theses are normally submitted electronically as PDF documents via ROSS.
 A printed copy is only required in cases when one of your examiners has requested one.
 If this is the case, you will be informed of this by your supervisor. - c.
 Upon completion of the examination process, you are required to submit a final, corrected copy of your thesis to the library.
 This copy should be submitted electronically as a PDF file via email. - d.
 The normal upper limit for Master's degrees by full thesis is 50 000 words of text: approximately 150 A4 pages, in one-and-a-half spacing, excluding footnotes, illustrative material and appendices.
 The length of the thesis component of the Master's degree by coursework and half thesis is typically around 20 000 words and should normally not exceed 30 000 words i.e. from 60 to 90 pages for the body of the thesis. - e.
-The guideline for the upper length of a PhD thesis (excluding, footnotes, illustrative material, reference list and appendices) is 80 000 to 100 000 words.
+The guideline for the upper length of a PhD thesis (excluding, footnotes, illustrative material, reference list and appendices) is 100 000 words, with 70 000 to 80 000 words being common (approximately 200 to 240 pages).
 Candidates are cautioned against exceeding this length without careful consideration in consultation with their supervisor(s) on how the length might be viewed by their examiners. - f.
 A candidate must follow a consistent and recognised style for the layout, footnotes, referencing method and bibliography.
-All thesis writers should ascertain what the requirements are in this regard from their supervisors at the start of the research project, so as to avoid unnecessary revision of work. - g.
-It is usual to number preliminary pages (title page, abstract, table of contents, list of tables etc., and preface) with lower-case Roman numerals (i, ii, iii, etc.), counting the title page as the first page, even though this does not bear a number.
-The rest of the thesis should be numbered in Arabic numerals (1, 2, 3 etc.). - h.
+All thesis writers should ascertain what the requirements are in this regard from their supervisors at the start of the research project, so as to avoid unnecessary revision of work.
+Our department uses the APA referencing style, and further details about this can be found in the Guide to Academic Writing in Linguistics. - g.
+It is usual for the title page to be un-numbered.
+Preliminary pages (abstract, table of contents, list of tables etc., and preface) are numbered with lower-case Roman numerals (i, ii, iii, etc.), counting the abstract as the first page.
+The rest of the thesis should be numbered in one sequence of Arabic numerals (1, 2, 3 etc.). - h.
 The components of a thesis normally appear in the following order: